VikVentor/muso-media-controller/README.md

 streamo_ventoron: contains the files to be flashed by the flash tool.
 The above tutorial is available in this video: https://youtu.be/UHlxNuUlFP0?si=5SwEPm4lRi8tg30s&t=459

-If you are familiar with arduino IDE want to modify the code yourself, use:
+# If you are familiar with arduino IDE want to modify the code yourself, use:

-muso_ventoron_justcode directory: contains 2 files to be compiled together.
+muso_ventoron_justcode directory: contains 1 file: muso.ino
 Libraries needed:

 BleKeyboard: by T-vK